-We finish the wooden framework on all equipment with a non-toxic, water-based lacquer that is virtually impenetrable.
-Other than an occasional wipe down using a mild soapy solution or furniture polish, no additional maintenance is necessary.
+Each piece in our Studio Wood Line is handcrafted out of solid wood or sustainable bamboo, and finished with a non-toxic, water-based lacquer that is virtually impenetrable.
+Other than an occasional wipe down using a mild soap solution or furniture polish, no additional maintenance is necessary.

-The sealed bearings in the Carriage Wheels are permanently lubricated and require no further attention.
-You should periodically (once every 2–3 months) inspect the Wheel Axles.
-Remove any debris that might be entwined between the wheel and metal housing and tighten the axles if any wheel "play" is evident.
-The tracks upon which your carriage rides are anodized to inhibit the build-up of unsightly aluminum oxide residue.
-Clean them on an as-needed basis with a warm, mild soapy water solution and dry thoroughly with a soft cloth.
+Tracking Systems: The sealed bearings in the carriage wheels are permanently lubricated and require no further attention.
+Inspecting the wheel axles every two to three months is recommended.
+Remove any debris that might be entwined between the wheel and metal housing and tighten the axles if any wheel “play” is evident.
+The tracks upon which your carriage rides are anodized to inhibit the buildup of unsightly aluminum oxide residue.
+Clean them on an as-needed basis with a warm solution of mild soap in water and dry thoroughly with a soft cloth.

-On an as-needed basis depending upon your environment, apply a coat of leather conditioner to your primary straps.
-This is very important as it will prevent them from drying out and cracking.
-Leather straps naturally stretch a bit through use.
-Sometimes the stretching will occur unevenly from strap to strap.
+Primary Leather Straps: On an as-needed basis, apply a coat of leather conditioner to your primary straps.
+This is very important to prevent them from drying out and cracking.
+Leather straps naturally stretch a bit through use; sometimes the stretching will occur unevenly from strap to strap.
 You may find that you adjust one strap for length and not the other.
 Multiple holes allow you to adjust the length of your straps to suit your preference.
 Generally, after a month or two the straps will stabilize completely.